Control of fire by early humans: Africa

-East African sites, such as Chesowanja near Lake Baringo, Koobi Fora, and Olorgesailie in Kenya, show some possible evidence that fire was controlled by early humans.
+East African sites, such as Chesowanja near Lake Baringo, Koobi Fora, and Olorgesailie in Kenya, show possible evidence that fire was controlled by early humans.
 In Chesowanja, archaeologists found red clay clasts dated to 1.4 Mya.
 These clasts must have been heated to 400 C to harden.
 However, tree stumps burned in bush fires in East Africa produce clasts, which, when broken by erosion, are like those described at Chesownja.
 Controlled use of fire at Chesowanja is unproven.